Posts tagged 'product management'

 Conflicts, especially within organizations full of smart and well-intentioned people, often turn out not to be rooted in substantial differences at all.
 Much more often, minor misunderstandings are what actually wreaks havoc on our ability to collaborate.
 Yet, the consequences can range from a diffuse sense of constant irritation to an unnecessary proliferation of endless clarification meetings.
 I therefore believe that precise communication is an organizational superpower, just as much as a lack thereof can quickly poison a company’s otherwise healthy culture.

 Product Roadmaps Relaunched by C. Todd Lombardo, Bruce McCarthy, Evan Ryan, Michael Connors.
 To be honest, I’ve built a lot of terrible roadmaps over the years.
 Some resembled Gantt-charts and came with work packages, milestones, and deadlines.
 Unsurprisingly, these created an unjustified sense of security and commitment.
 Others were too lofty and vague, needed lots of explaining and still left behind confused and irritated audiences.
 I came to try various formats and templates, adapted and tinkered to address some of these issues, but I am yet to uncover the holy grail of roadmapping.
+Be aware that Product Roadmaps Relaunched also offers no such silver bullet, nor does it provide a single, correct, gold standard roadmap template that everyone should use all the time.
+But had I stumbled upon the book already when it first came out in 2017, I might well have avoided a few unsatisfying sidesteps.

 Back in the day, I once attended a big software conference somewhere in Germany.
 As chance would have it, I struck up a conversation there with an agile coach who was working for a big customer of the product that I was serving for as Product Owner at the.
 During the course of the event, we would occasionally bump into each other again and chat about our respective challenges: Me, shepherding a medium-sized product team at an international software conglomerate, and him leading the agile transformation of one of the most stereotypically conservative organizations in the world: The federal government of Germany.

+Middlemarch by Mary Ann Evans (aka George Elliot).
 “Surely,” said Dorothea, “it is better to spend money in finding out how men can make the most of the land which supports them all, than in keeping dogs and horses only to gallop over it.
 It is not a sin to make yourself poor in performing experiments for the good of all.”

 — Mary Ann Evans (aka George Elliot), Middlemarch (1871)